cnj8160/Nerf_this/PITCHME.md

 # How to use GitPitch?
+Note:
-Note : This is slide note
+This is slide note
 ---
 ## Chapter 1
 - One